ZachAnaz44/ZachAnaz44/README.md

 - 👋 Hi, I’m @ZachAnaz
 - 👀 I’m interested in artificial intelligence,big data analytics and web development.
-- 🌱 I’m always learnning and continuing developing myself as a programmer.
+- 🌱 I’m always learning and continuing developing myself as a programmer.
 - 💞️ I’m looking to collaborate on software development, big data analytics and artifical intelligence/machine learning
 - 📫 How to reach me @www.linkedin.com/in/zachroy-anazfitry